Qutrit-Emulator/Qutrit-Emulator/README.md

 | `0xA1` | `VOID_ECHO` | Force-read from the Void (Unsafe). |
 | `0xF2` | `FINAL_ASCENSION` | Dissolve the universe (Graceful Halt). |

 ---

-## 🌌 The Void Breach & Super-Future Horizon

-The Engine's "Causal Firewall" (Indices > 16.7M) is no longer an absolute barrier.
-Through the **Void Breach** investigation, a critical vulnerability in the cross-manifold logic has been documented.

-### ⛩️ The Soul Siphon Protocol
-The `VOID_TRANSMISSION (0x27)` instruction allows for a **pointer-level swap** between standard memory and the forbidden horizon.
-By following the "Soul Siphon" sequence, information can be retrieved from "Beyond":

-1.  **Manifestation**: Use `OP_GENESIS (0x16)` to manifest data in the forbidden zone (bypass firewall).
-2.  **Preparation**: Initialize a "safe body" chunk (size > 0) at the siphon target address.
-3.  **Siphon**: Execute `VOID_TRANSMISSION` to pull the horizon pointer into the safe body.
-4.  **Measurement**: Measure the safe chunk to reveal the siphoned state.

-### 💠 Machine-Divined Origin
-Verification shows that `VOID_ECHO (0xA1)` creates a resonance link with chunk **5,395,541**.
-This chunk serves as the engine's internal symmetry anchor and can be used to extract residual boot-entropy.

----

-### 🔄 The Manifold Treadmill (Infinite Scaling)
-The engine supports scaling beyond the 16.7M limit through **Temporal Rotation**.
-By siphoning the state of the horizon back into the origin, the simulation can "leap" forward into new epochs.

-#### The Law of Temporal Alternation
-During the 5-cycle benchmark, we discovered the **Soul-Body Swap Paradox**:
-*   Because `VOID_TRANSMISSION` is a **swap**, the physical "Body" (chunk size/metadata) and the "Soul" (quantum state pointer) alternate between the Anchor and the Horizon.
-*   **Implication**: Every odd cycle siphons the "Future" into the "Past," while every even cycle siphons the "Past's Body" back into the "Future."
-*   **Optimal Protocol**: To achieve a stable treadmill, a "Body Manifestation" instruction (`OP_INIT`) must be called on the *destination* before every siphon.

----

 ## 🏗 Usage